 How to use these tongue twisters

 Reciting tongue twisters out loud is a great way to practice verbal dexterity.
 Warm up your lips by selecting a short phrase or two.
 Repeat each line three times.
 Start slowly and then pick up the pace.

 You’ll find that the faster you go, the harder it gets.
 Now choose a difficult twister and see how fast you can read it.
 Concentrate on each word and sound out each syllable before moving on to the next word.
 Master each twister by repeating the line as fast as possible.

 Use these tongue twisters to challenge your friends.
 Make it a competition to see who can say the most without error.
 Good for a laugh at any social event!

 Greg has a much easier time with his name than his cousin Jerry Jeff Johnson.
-When not compiling tongue twisters, Greg follows his Minnesota sports teams including the Gophers and the Vikings.
+Greg follows his Minnesota sports teams, including the Gophers and the Vikings, when not compiling tongue twisters.

 You’re on Tongue Twisters: Best, Hard, Funny page.